 Some trekking poles feature ergonomic grips.
 This simply makes them easier and more comfortable to hold.
 Ergonomic handles bend slightly forward and are shaped for your palm.
 Be aware that if the diameter of the grip is too large or small the palm shape won’t fit your hand!

 Remember, no 2 hands are the same and neither are 2 grips!
 Even seemingly identical brands offer different hand feel.
 The key is finding a trekking pole grip that fits comfortably in your palm.
+Selecting the right grip can minimize the chances of chronic hand pain.
 That goes double if you plan on taking them long distances.
+Keep in mind that every small addition to comfort adds up on long outdoor adventures.

 What do you think is best grip material?
 Let us know in the comments below!